solderq35/timmy_mk_2/README.md

 ## Usage Instructions
 1. Add the bot to your Discord server using [this URL](https://discord.com/api/oauth2/authorize?client_id=1040175716874080306&permissions=2147483648&scope=bot%20applications.commands), or just DM the bot on Discord at `Timmy MK 2#9428`.
 Sending commands to the bot in a server and in DM's are both supported.
 2. The required inputs are to type `/time` into the bot, then click on the `score` option, then enter your score value.
 3. Most video examples from [here](https://www.youtube.com/results?search_query=hitman+3+speedrun&sp=EgIYAQ%253D%253D) or [here](https://www.speedrun.com/hitman_3) will work for getting valid scores.
 Otherwise, any score value of about 50,000 to 210,000 should work.
+    - **NOTE: Only Hitman level completion times of up to 5 minutes are compatible with the bot.**
+    - Use the [Time Calc Website](https://solderq35.github.io/time-calc-under-5/over5) for times of 5 to 15 minutes.
 4. For this example, let's use [this video](https://www.youtube.com/watch?v=zIRAmZdl-y4), which is an 8 second run of the "On Top of the World" Hitman level.
 5. We can see that the end of this video that the score at the end of the video is `83,521`.
 As shown here: ![Score](https://media.discordapp.net/attachments/833505136290299935/993958134945169418/unknown.png?width=947&height=670)
 6. Now, let's type `/time`, then select the `score` option, then type in the score `83521`.